Trainee and Early Career Psychiatrist Outreach and Education Network

 The AACP has a new mentorship program founded this August 2023.
 Our goal is to bring together trainees and early career psychiatrists with established community psychiatrists.
 This will help to promote professional, personal, and academic development of both mentors and mentees while fostering our growing community in public psychiatry.

 This year we had about 100 people sign up and, by using a variant of the famous residency match algorithm, we were able to create 55 pairs of mentors and mentees with a 100% match rate.
-New mentor and mentee applications have closed for the 2023-2024 cycle.
-Please check back later for new applications.
+New mentor and mentee applications are open for the 2026-2027 cycle.

 The AACP Mentorship Program